-And our lives are full, happy.
+But our lives are full, happy.
 We do not even need to heat the house.
-Some uncles have obtained some gas, other boiler-houses were made by the boiler house, we are already getting heat into the batteries, we just grumble if something is not right or too hot.
-Already so accustomed, and it is better to say, insolent, have already forgotten how the wood is pricked, and it was only recently.
-That is, we are people who are not very grateful, and all the time we feel that someone needs us.
+Some uncles have obtained some gas, other boiler-houses were made by the boiler house, we are already getting heat into the batteries, we are only grumbling if something is not right or too hot.
+Already so accustomed to, and it is better to say, insolent, have already forgotten how the wood is pricked, and it was only recently.
+That is, we are not very grateful people, and all the time we feel that someone needs us.
 Someone does not need us, but we all owe God.
 We must be immensely grateful for the temple, for the gospel, and for what He has done for us, showed us the way, and for the fact that He is ready to comfort us.
 What the Lord offers us is not mansions, not riches, not health for two hundred years.
 No, the Lord does not promise this.
 He promises us eternal life with Him.
-This is more important and more expensive.
+It is more important and more expensive.
 And we must live life so that we are guided by the commandments of God.